 When Renaissance provides investment advice to you regarding your retirement plan account or individual retirement account, Renaissance is a fiduciary within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
-The way Renaissance makes money creates some conflicts with your interests, so Renaissance operates under a special rule that requires Renaissance to act in your best interests and not put our interest ahead of yours.
+The way Renaissance makes money creates some conflicts with your interests, so Renaissance operates under a special rule that requires Renaissance to act in your best interests and not put our interests ahead of your interests.